 Zak Lutz, originally from a small Ohio town, is a recent graduate of Harvard after studying Social Studies and Philosophy.
 His love of books began with his childhood chess passion and many hours spent reading chess theory.
 His intellectual interests have shifted to the history of political thought, particularly in America and Europe, and he’s planning to continue studying next year at University of Chicago.
-This will be his first summer with Great Books, and he’s looking forward to meeting some fantastic campers.
+This will be his second summer with Great Books at Amherst, and he’s looking forward to meeting some fantastic campers.

 Christina Lamoureaux is a recent graduate of Georgetown University with a double major in English and Government and a minor in French.
 She is usually reading several books simultaneously and can always find space on her shelf of books to read, especially for science fiction and anything by F. Scott Fitzgerald.
 She will be starting law school in the fall.
 This will be her third summer as a PA with Great Books following eight years as a GBSP camper, and she could not be more excited to be returning.

 Jane Gordon studied Mesopotamian and Anatolian literature at the University of Chicago, and spent a year teaching English to Austrian teenagers outside of Vienna.
 She is currently studying for her Master's degree in Ancient History at University College London.
 When not explaining the difference between “much” and “many” or deploring the demise of her knowledge of cuneiform, she enjoys reading twentieth-century cozy fiction by women, playing the cello, and visiting art museums.
 She is very excited to be returning for a third summer as a Program Assistant.